durosly/clearance-management-system/README.md

 | 3    | Upload birth certificate document | 2               |
 | 4    | Complete all payments             | 3               |
 | 5    | Course registration and approval  | 4               |

+## Course Form

+Course form displays the courses available for registration based on students current level.
+Registered courses requires approval from admin thereafter student gets access to print button and can print course form from the page directly